Meals on Wheels of Eastern Kansas – History

 Meals on Wheels of Eastern Kansas, Inc. was founded in 1972 as Mobile Meals of Topeka, Inc. The Junior League was instrumental in establishing the organization.
 The program was started at the request of The Community Resources Council with input from The American Red Cross, Church Women United, The Menninger Foundation, Shawnee County Health Department, and Medical Society of Topeka.
 The organization is currently governed by a 16 member Board of Directors.

-On October 1, 1992, Meals on Wheels began executing a contract received from the Jayhawk Area Agency on Aging and the Kansas Department on Aging.
+On October 1, 1992, we began executing a contract received from the Jayhawk Area Agency on Aging and the Kansas Department on Aging.
 The agency now serves home delivered meals in Shawnee and Jefferson Counties that are funded by the state and federal government.
 The contract virtually doubled the existing program.

 The home delivery service area is divided into routes.
-Meals on Wheels has grown from 14 routes in 1991 to 57 routes in Topeka, and 11 routes in the counties, presently.
+The program has grown from 14 routes in 1991 to 57 routes in Topeka, and 11 routes in the counties, presently.
 Today, funds are provided by a combination of client contributions, private and corporate donations, United Way, local, county, state and federal government grants.

 Meals on Wheels home delivered program provides one key element in the ability to live independently for homebound, seniors and disabled individuals in Shawnee and Jefferson counties.
 Each weekday, a hot meal is brought to their home.
 Meals on Wheels also provides a daily safety check for clients.
 Meals are nutritionally balanced, provide variety and are tailored to meet special dietary needs.